cmtchssn/Dissertation/README.md

 ### Day 013
 Investigating procedural meshes for rendering dice in-game.
 I watched the board to bits youtube series on 3D object generation with procedural meshes and learned a lot.
 I think I can use it as a reference to generate my own polyhedrons.
 I'll start with a cube following his instructions, then try 4, 8, 10, 12, 20-sided polyhedrons.
 Or I'll just check the asset store to download some, as I'm sure they've been made already.
 I just think the procedural method should be lightweight and flexible.
 Upon further review, the Unity asset store doesn't have anything adequate for my needs.
 Procedural generation begins tomorrow.

+### Day 014
+Coded a procedural cube following Board to Bits' YouTube series.
+It looks good, if a little large.
+Nothing scaling can't fix.

+### Day 015
+Coded a procedural octahedron based on the procedural cube code.
+Took me a while to get the triangles to face outward, something to do with the order in which the vertices are called and culling.
+Anyway, got it figured out, but then tried to add mesh colliders to both the cube and octahedron.
+Updated the code to require the mesh colliders and to use the mesh generated from the shape's data as the mesh in the mesh collider.
+Added rigidbodies to the objects.
+They now just fall straight through the floor.
+Next step is to figure out how to solve that.
+Rigidbodies + MeshCollider with convex checked is supposed to work, but doesn't.
+As I tried to change the floor's collider, the sphere I have been using began to float off the ground.
+Peculiar.

+### Day 016
+Investigate colliders and make the scene's physics work correctly.
+Jeezy Petes, it was an order of operations issue.
+I need to generate the mesh first in `Awake()`, then in `Start()` declare the mesh to be convex. doing it in the reverse order meant the mesh that was declared convex didn't exist and the newly generated mesh wasn't. at least I figured it out.
+Oddly enough, leaving the ocatahedron at a 0-rotation point allows it to fall into place standing on the southern tip of the die.

 ---

 ### Jesse Meeting 001